 For those who want to study a fulltime degree in England too

-- If your preferred university doesn’t accept your diplomas, like mine did, you can always look for the access to HE course.
+- If your preferred university doesn’t accept your diplomas, as mine did, you can always look for the access to HE course.
 It can be tricky to get into but if you start applying on time (and not a few months before you’re planning to move, like me) you should be fine!
 There are also options to get the equivalent to A-levels in your home country before moving abroad.

 - Applying for English universities is done via UCAS.com, which I experienced as a very easy and accessible website.
 It’s pretty straightforward but if you have any questions you can either get on the help chat with UCAS or send me a message via my contact page and I’ll try to help you as well as I can!

 - One year at English universities usually costs about 9250 pounds in tuition fees.
-I know, it’s a ridiculous amount… As a European student I am still able to get a loan from the English government.
-I don’t get any maintenance loans, so with the help of my parents and my part time job I pay for my rent, food, etc. The loan I have with the English government only has to be paid back one I earn over a certain threshold every year and if I haven’t paid it back in 30(?) years I won’t have to pay back the rest.
+I know, it’s a ridiculous amount… As a European student, I am still able to get a loan from the English government.
+I don’t get any maintenance loans, so with the help of my parents and my part-time job I pay for my rent, food, etc. The loan I have with the English government only has to be paid back one I earn over a certain threshold every year and if I haven’t paid it back in 30(?) years I won’t have to pay back the rest.
 It’s a weird system, but it’s quite doable in my opinion.
 I’m not sure how things will change once the UK leaves the EU, because I don’t think EU students will still be able to get the tuition loans, but maybe you can get some kind of loan from your home country that contributes to the fees you have to pay in England.

-I am starting my third and last year at university in September and I am very excited for it.
+I am starting my third and last year at the university in September and I am very excited about it.
 I definitely think the access to HE course has helped me perform better at university because I got used to the English standards in essays and exercised me to study in my second language.
 So far I’ve enjoyed my university experience so much.
 I love my course, I love living in Manchester, I love the friends I’ve made and I’m very happy to be able to do what I love!